| California Government

 the Trustee in the event that revenue is inadequate to make

+the current debt service payment.
 Default - Failure to pay in a

 timely manner principal and/or interest when due, or a Technical